-Pati Patni Aur Patni: Karisma Kapoor's 'Biwi No 1' Was A Reference Point For Bhumi Pednekar
+Pati, Patni Aur Woh: Karisma Kapoor's 'Biwi No 1' Was A Reference Point For Bhumi Pednekar

-Six-film old young but highly acclaimed actor, Bhumi Pednekar, is doing the most commercial film of her career with 'Pati, Patni Aur Woh' and it seems like she was inspired by Karisma Kapoor's outstanding act in Biwi No 1!
-While speaking to Bhumi on this, we also found out that she has always been a huge fan of Karisma, who wowed the nation with her breath-taking beauty.
+Though just six films old, young but highly acclaimed actor, Bhumi Pednekar, is doing the most commercial film of her career with 'Pati, Patni Aur Woh' and it seems like she was inspired by Karisma Kapoor's outstanding act in Biwi No 1!
+While speaking to Bhumi on this, we also found out that she has always been a huge fan of Karisma, who wowed the nation with her breathtaking beauty.

 The actress revealed, "I have been a huge fan of Karisma Kapoor since I was a child.
 I even bought a dress that was similar to the one she wore in 'Raja Hindustani'.
 For me, she is the epitome of a commercial film heroine and I have seen and loved her films."